-- If the Story Leaks: Try as you might to prevent leaks, sometimes news gets out ahead of time (we’re looking at you BostInno :-) ) When this happens, move quickly beyond the surprise and make the most of the occasion.
-Correct any inaccuracies and prioritize getting a communication out to your customers as soon as possible.
-Then run with the story.
-Make yourself available to answer any questions and invite bloggers or journalists in.
+- If the Story Leaks: Try as you might to prevent leaks, sometimes news gets out ahead of time.
+When this happens, move quickly beyond the surprise and make the most of the occasion.
+Correct any inaccuracies and prioritize a communications plan to notify your customers as soon as possible.
+Then, run with the story.
+Make yourself available to answer any questions and invite bloggers or journalists to spread the story.
 If you had a launch event planned, turn that event into a celebration.

 - If the Announcement Doesn’t Go Over Well: Particularly if you are dealing with a new product or service, there’s always a small risk that the public won’t like what you’ve released.
 If this happens, try not to have a knee jerk reaction.
 Listen to the concerns you’re hearing, and open up more channels for feedback.
 Communicate any changes you are making in response.

 - If Your Site Goes Down: If you run into technical problems on the day you've released your news, don’t panic.
 Designate a core team to be ready and responsive if there is any trouble with your website.
 Use every other channel possible to communicate the announcement and the work being done to fix the technical problem.
 Don’t forget to breathe!

 The most important part is to let your genuine enthusiasm shine through your announcement.
 Make sure your audience is able to feed off that excitement.

 If you still need inspiration for the initial product announcement, you can use the templates and guides below and add your own flair.

 Consumers don't sit and read novel-length content while checking their email, so focus on the core message you want to convey and stick with it.
 Here is a template you can follow: